How to write a click-worthy Pin title on Pinterest?

 3. Include something extra for the reader

-At this point, I will explain how to reel in the reader who has landed on your pin and make them click on it.
+At this point, let’s talk about how to reel in the reader who lands on your pin and make them click.

-This step occurs later in the pin-user interaction process, so it is optional but helps convert pin clicks into outbound clicks.
+This step comes later in the pin-user interaction process.
+It’s optional but can significantly help turn pin clicks into outbound clicks.

-Once you have sorted the keywords for your title after Step 2, you can focus on making the pin title compelling so people feel they should click through your link immediately.
+Once you’ve nailed down the keywords for your title (as explained in Step 2), focus on making your pin title compelling—something that makes people feel they need to click through right away.

 Pinterest Pin Title Ideas